mihonapp/mihon/README.md

 ## Download
 Get the app from our [releases page](https://github.com/mihonapp/mihon/releases).

-If you want to try new features before they get to the stable release, you can download the preview version [here](https://github.com/mihonapp/mihon-preview/releases).
+If you want to try new features before they get to the stable release, you can download the beta version [here](https://github.com/mihonapp/mihon-preview/releases).

 ## Issues, Feature Requests and Contributing